philipmat/discogs-xml2db/README.md

 see the documentation for your target database below.

-It's best that a [Python virtual environment](https://docs.python.org/3/library/venv.html) is created in order to install the required modules in a safe location, which does not require elevated security permissions:
+It's best that a [Python virtual environment](https://docs.python.org/3/library/venv.html) is created to install the required modules in a safe location, which does not require elevated security permissions:

 ```sh